 Building owners and tenants are realising that energy efficiency has many business benefits.
 It offers a cost-effective way to manage rising energy prices, increase productivity and reduce operating costs.
 It can also increase the value of your property and attract higher rental returns.

-Commercial Building Disclosure (CBD) Program
+Commercial Building Disclosure program

-The CBD Program is an initiative of the Council of Australian Governments (COAG) and is delivered by the Australian Government Department of the Environment and Energy.
+The CBD program is an initiative of the Council of Australian Governments (COAG) and is delivered by the Australian Government Department of the Environment and Energy.

-The CBD review found the Program had delivered a reduction in end-use energy consumption of 10,020 TJ, abatement of 2 million tonnes of greenhouse gases and has delivered $15 million in benefits ($44 million if you include GHG reductions) between 2010 and 2014, by improving the energy efficiency of Australia’s large office buildings.
+This follows a 2015 review of the CBD program which found the program had delivered a reduction in end-use energy consumption of 10,020TJ, abatement of 2 million tonnes of greenhouse gases and has delivered $15 million in benefits ($44 million when including GHG reductions) between 2010 and 2014, by improving the energy efficiency of Australia’s large office buildings.

-- What is CBD?
+What is CBD?
 Australian Government

-- CBD Review Australian Government
+CBD program explained (video) Australian Government

-- Changes to the CBD Program 1 July 2017 Australian Government
+Changes to the CBD program 1 July 2017 Australian Government